 Ebuka in his role as Counsel, helps the court get the full story from the parties by asking questions to reveal all the facts.
 This is usually necessary because parties might be hesitant to provide important information required to judge the case fairly.

 The reluctance of parties involved to be forthcoming with the truth adds to the entertainment quality of an already enlightening show.
 The process the court must go through to get the truth always leaves the audience laughing at the party’s failed attempt at avoidance.
+Now that you know so much, why not find out more about getting an attorney over here.

 Cases heard in this court are civil cases and are therefore judged on the preponderance of evidence.
 This means that the judge is likely to sway in the direction of who is able to prove their side with stronger argument and better evidence and therefore it is important that both parties are heard.